rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 Open a command line interface, e.g. run `cmd` or open the *Anaconda Powershell Prompt* on Windows or open a terminal under Linux.

 Change to the subdirectory where the sql scripts are located, i.e [./sql_scripts/](./sql_scripts/).
 The scripts have the extension *.sql.
 Read the code of the scripts.
-Open the scripts your favorite editor.
+Open the scripts in your favorite editor.

 **Change and remember the passwords** in the SQL script creating the users!